mscheifer/codex/Server/README.txt

 For modifying configurations it is suggested to use the config.txt and not modify masterConfig.txt.
 If you delete the config.txt the server and client will read masterConfig.txt.

+NOT BEING ABLE to modify config.txt: for Windows 7:
+Right click config.txt and select properties
+Click the Security tab
+Click the edit button
+And check full control for usersz